Reeb Graph Metrics from the Ground Up: Examples

 \paragraph{Reeb Graph Edit Distance} Since these Reeb graphs are constructed from two non-homeomorphic spaces, the Reeb graph edit distance is not defined.

-\paragraph{Universal Edit Distance} Fig.~\ref{fig:exampleThreePt2}(a) shows the optimal zigzag diagram carrying $\RR_f \cong \RR_1$ to $\RR_g \cong \RR_2$.
-There is no single space $X$ which is able to map the cycles of $\RR_f$ to the leaves of $\RR_g$, meaning we have to ``delete" the 1-cycles and then ``insert" the two leaves.
+\paragraph{Universal Distance} Fig.~\ref{fig:exampleThreePt2}(a) shows the optimal zigzag diagram carrying $\RRf \cong \RR_1$ to $\RRg \cong \RR_2$.
+There is no single space $X$ which is able to map the cycles of $\RRf$ to the leaves of $\RRg$, meaning we have to ``delete" the 1-cycles and then ``insert" the two leaves.
 To do this, we have two spaces $X_1$ and $X_2$ which map to a common $\RR_2$ where the cycles are removed and the leaves are yet to be inserted.

+To delete the cycles and insert the leaves in the most optimal way, we must note that the edges which connect to the endpoints of each cycle which are not part of the cycle themseleves -- edges $e(v_5,v_6),e(v_3,v_4)$ and $e(v_1,v_2)$ -- will essentially ``cover'' the cycles once they are removed.
+That is, the edge $e(v_5,v_6)$ merges with $e(v_4,v_3)$ at $v_4$, and edge $e(v_1,v_2)$ merges with $e(v_4,v_3)$ at $v_3$.
+Consider first the cycle between vertices $v_5$ and $v_4$.
+We must choose a placement of both $v_4$ and $v_5$ such that the largest distance that either of them traverses will be minimized.
+The optimal way to choose this is relabeling both $v_5$ and $v_4$ to have a function value of the midppoint between the vertices -- $\frac12(f(v_5)+f(v_4))$.
+This is the same case for the other 1-cycle and both leaves that we insert.

-The only condition on $X_1$ and $X_2$ is that the features have equal endpoints so that they can all contract to single points in $\RR_2$.
-The universal edit distance is then which is half the size of the largest 1-cycle in $\RR_f$.
+The universal distance is then which is half the size of the largest 1-cycle in $\RRf$.

-Fig.~\ref{fig:exampleFourEdit}(b) depcits the universal deformations that are involved in carrying $X_1$ to $X_2$.
+Fig.~\ref{fig:exampleFourEdit}(b) depicts the universal deformations that are involved in carrying $X_1$ to $X_2$.
 Since there are no relabels in this sequence, we are able to consolidate all of this information into a much smaller zigzag diagram.

 \paragraph{Observations} This is an example of two Reeb graphs whose FDD and interleaving distance is strictly less than the bottleneck distance.
-This also shows how each metric depdendent on the ``largest" features in each Reeb graph rather than being dependent on multiple features.
-In fact, if $\RR_f$ were replaced with a single edge from $v_1$ to $v_6$, the interleaving distance and FDD would both be unchanged, the bottleneck distance would be $\frac{1}{2}(a_8-a_6)$, and the universal edit distance would be $(a_8-a_6)$.
-Similarly, if $\RR_g$ were replaced with a single edge, the bottleneck distance and universal edit distance would remain unchanged, and both the interleaving distance and FDD would be $\frac{1}{4}(a_7-a_5)$.
+This also shows how each metric is dependent on the ``largest" features in each Reeb graph rather than being dependent on multiple features.
+In fact, if $\RRf$ were replaced with a single edge from $v_1$ to $v_6$, the interleaving distance and FDD would both be unchanged, the bottleneck distance would be $\frac{1}{2}(a_8-a_6)$, and the universal distance would be $(a_8-a_6)$.
+Similarly, if $\RRg$ were replaced with a single edge, the bottleneck distance and universal distance would remain unchanged, and both the interleaving distance and FDD would be $\frac{1}{4}(a_7-a_5)$.